Applicants must meet educational requirements to be deemed eligible to sit for the Uniformed CPA Examination in South Dakota.

 If you wish to cancel an appointment for an exam, you must do so by using one of the three methods listed below:

-If you contact Prometric to reschedule after noon Eastern time five business days before the originally scheduled appointment (Saturday is a "business day", but not Sunday), you will be required to pay up to $104 to make the schedule change.
+If you contact Prometric to reschedule after 12:00 p.m.
+Eastern time 5 business days and up to 24 hours before the originally scheduled appointment, you will be required to pay up to $104 to make the schedule change.
 In this event, you will not be able to reschedule to a date and time earlier than the original appointment time, but you may reschedule to a date and time after the original appointment time.
 The charges associated with rescheduling are assessed by Prometric; therefore, the Board will not in any case, regardless of circumstances, be authorized to waive the costs associated with rescheduling of exams.

 Candidates needing special testing accommodations should call 800.967.1139 if they need to reschedule.